This is a cover image about paper lantern.

 Cutting machine

-I am using my Cricut Maker 3 for this project.
+I am using my Vinyl Cutter for this project.
 But don’t let that deter you from trying to make this paper lantern!
 This design is easily able to be made by hand measuring the strips needed, and hand cutting the slits.
 As an extra alternative, you can use decorative hole punches for the inner piece, to let the light shine through your paper lantern.

 Design software

-Since I am using a Cricut Maker 3, I will also be using Cricut Design Space to design my paper lantern, as well as cutting the pieces for my paper lantern.
-Some crafters have a favorite design software they use, and they then import their designs into Cricut Design Space and take it from there.
-This is a fine alternative to creating your entire design in Cricut Design Space.
+Since I am using a digital cutting machine, I will also be using the machine's companion software to design my paper lantern, as well as cutting the pieces.
+Some crafters have a favorite design software they use; they then import their designs into the cutting machine's software and proceed from there.
+This is a fine alternative to creating your entire design within the cutting software.

-The only con about using another program to design and then import into Cricut Design Space is that software programs like Photoshop or Canva cannot create cutouts like Cricut Design Space.
-For that reason, I prefer to keep it all in one place, and just create and cut my design through Cricut Design Space.
+The only drawback about using another program to design and then import is that software programs like Photoshop or Canva cannot create the necessary cut lines and paths like the dedicated cutting software can.
+For that reason, I prefer to keep it all in one place, and just create and cut my design directly through the cutting machine's software.

 Steps for Making a paper lantern